ZhangYichi1994/hugo-academic/content/post/MemoryUVic/index.md

 ---
-title: 写在博士论文初稿完成之时
+title: Memory of Visiting PhD Student in Canada
-subtitle: 写在博士论文初稿完成之时
+subtitle: A Wonderful Experience in Uvic

 # Summary for listings and search engines
-summary: The first docuimentary of myself.
+summary: Record the journal of visiting PhD student and study abroad life

 # Link this post with a project
 projects: []